myticketcoin/anomaly/doc/build-osx.md

 Other commands:
 -------

-    ./src/qtumd -daemon # Starts the qtum daemon.
+    ./src/anomalyd -daemon # Starts the anomaly daemon.
-    ./src/qtum-cli --help # Outputs a list of command-line options.
+    ./src/anomaly-cli --help # Outputs a list of command-line options.
-    ./src/qtum-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/anomaly-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----